Chemistry Attendance and Exam Policy

 Student Attendance Policy for all Chemistry Classes.

-The Department of Chemistry has agreed on a common attendance and absence policy for all of our courses.
 Students are expected to attend all scheduled classes and labs and are responsible for any work missed.
 Failure to attend will lead to a warning, grading penalties, and/or dismissal from the course with a failing grade.

 The Department of Chemistry supports college-sponsored activities or events (e.g., musical performances or athletic competitions) and recognizes that they may infrequently conflict with a class or lab.
 Students should never miss class or lab for an athletic practice.
 It is the responsibility of students to communicate directly with their instructors during the first week of class to resolve scheduling conflicts.
 Athletic schedules are available on the web (https://www.colby.edu/athletics).
 Students on academic probation may not be excused from any class because of extracurricular or athletic activities.